CruGlobal/baseplate/README.md

-cru-baseplate
+Cru Baseplate
 =============

-Cru Baseplate is the default starting point for front-end builds
+Cru Baseplate is the default starting point for front-end builds.